All the 2020 Emmy winners

-Sunday's 2020 Primetime Emmy Awards are over, with Schitt's Creek sweeping the comedy awards and HBO's Watchmen and Succession nabbing a host of their own big wins in the limited series and drama categories.
+The 2020 Primetime Emmy Awards are done, with Schitt's Creek sweeping the comedy awards and HBO's Watchmen and Succession nabbing a host of their own big wins in the limited-series and drama categories.

 Regina King unsurprisingly won best lead actress in a limited series for Watchmen, while Euphoria's Zendaya scored her first Emmy win for best lead actress in a drama.
 Mark Ruffalo fans were ecstatic to see him win best lead actor in a limited series for I Know This Much Is True.